 Step 4b: The AMF together with the selected AUSF/UDM/PKMF authenticate the Remote UE and verify if the Remote UE and the selected Relay UE are authorized to set up a relay connection for the given Relay Service Code (RSC) and generate the respective key material for the remote UE and selected UE-to-Network relay.
-Details of this procedure can be found in the respective solution for key issue #4 and #9.
+Details of this procedure can be found in the respective solution for key issues #4 and #9.

 Step 5: In this solution, after it has been verified that the relay connection is authorized for the respective relay service code in step 4, the AMF performs the following additional steps:

-AMF selects the PCF based on ID_Remote and request the PCF to provide a different value serving as an alias for the original Relay Service Code [See NOTE 2] for the Remote UE to be used instead of the Relay Service Code value that was used during discovery and connection setup.
+AMF selects the PCF based on ID_Remote and requests the PCF to provide a different value serving as an alias for the original Relay Service Code [See NOTE 2] for the Remote UE to be used instead of the Relay Service Code value that was used during discovery and connection setup.
 We distinguish two options here:

 Option 1: the alias value is chosen to be one of the values in the set of spare Relay Service Code values that are already provisioned to UE-to-Network relays in step 0b.
 In this case, all UE-to-Network relays that are already provisioned with this spare Relay Service Code value can be discovered and used by the Remote UE without any update procedures of the UE-to-Network relays involved, and without affecting the discovery and connection setup of other Remote UEs that are still using the original Relay Service Code.